erickhun/blog/content/posts/semiconductors.md

 <!-- ### Cost of creating an other TSMC

-## Why not just do an other TSMC?
-Historically, those semi-condutors were made in each company that needed have any type of semiconductors.

-Less is more.
-TSMC is focusing only on making

-Fabless -
-Texas Instruments, Sony, Toshiba,  all had their own fab.
-However.
 Morris Chang had the idea to create a new model, where all those companie would , and they'll only focus .
 Pretty simple isn't it?
 Wrong.
 It might have been simple, but the more you want, the more research you'll need to invest.
 In human ressource.

 Here a Mckinsey report

-Competition and research become so hard that some of the leader struggle, and Intel struggling since few years have internal discussion to   outsource chip to TSMC, that have years

-Their key provider to enable the current is ASML.
-However, TSMC has more than 6000 partners, most of them being local ones.

 Apple knows how hard it is to create.
 It is simpler for them to let, and focusing on products people want. iPhones, macbook, and cars ;) .
 They gave to build a new plant in the south only to build the.
 Who else could do that?